javaBin/stranger-strings-text-adventure/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find the most recent version of `create-react-app` guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-## TODO Notes:
- - hook callback function on rooms/items that can change the game state as it suits them
- - "GO" should be optional

 ## Good puzzle design rules